tanmatt/QuoteOfTheDay/README.md

 - Tue Apr 16 07:00:07 2024 | The faults of a superior person are like the sun and moon.
 They have their faults, and everyone sees them they change and everyone looks up to them. - Confucius
 - Wed Apr 17 07:00:09 2024 | A girl should be two things: classy and fabulous. - Coco Chanel
 - Thu Apr 18 07:00:07 2024 | I can't, I have too many pencils to sharpen. - David Rees
+- Fri Apr 19 07:00:05 2024 | Music is the mediator between the spiritual and the sensual life. - Ludwig van Beethoven